-- Bill Pay through Online Banking
+- Bill Pay through Digital Banking

 - At any Armed Forces Bank branch

 The prime rate is an index banks use to calculate variable interest rate.
 The U.S. prime rate is published each month in the money rates table of The Wall Street Journal and goes in effect on the last day of the month.
-Each billing cycle, a specified amount ("spread") is added to the prime rate to calculate the variable APRs.
+Each billing cycle, a specified amount ('spread') is added to the prime rate to calculate the variable APRs.

 Yes, the prime rate can and does increase and decrease.
 Whenever the prime rate changes, the newly adjusted APRs take effect on the first day of your billing cycle beginning in the next month.